Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: A History of Rice Futures Markets in Japan

 Since the 1890s, Japan had been a continuous importer of rice.
-In the 1890s, Japan imported rice from countries in Southeast Asia, but starting in the 1900s, the amount of rice imported from Japanese colonies increased.\footnote{Japan colonized Taiwan in 1895 and Korea in 1910.} These colonies were the supply centers of rice to the Japanese home islands.
-In fact, Taiwan and Korea supplied a large portion of imported rice in Japan; colonial rice amounted to 48\% of total imported rice in the 1910s (see \citet[pp.4--5]{maf1932drs}).
-The Ministry of Agriculture and Commerce, which held jurisdiction over the administration of commodity exchanges, often ordered the exchanges to change the transaction rules regarding the delivery of imported rice to adjust to the increasing volumes of rice imports starting in the 1890s.
-Table \ref{ei_table1} reports the periods in which the ministry issued such orders and the contents of each of the orders.
+In the 1890s, Japan imported rice from countries in Southeast Asia, but from the 1900s, the amount of rice imported from Japanese colonies increased.\footnote{Japan officially colonized Taiwan in 1895 and Korea in 1910.} These colonies were the supply centers of rice to the Japanese home islands.
+In fact, Taiwan and Korea supplied a large portion of imported rice in Japan; colonial rice amounted to 48 per cent of total imported rice in the 1910s (see {\citet[pp.4--5]{maf1932drs}}).
+The Ministry of Agriculture and Commerce, which held jurisdiction over the administration of commodity exchanges, often ordered the exchanges to change transaction rules regarding the delivery of imported rice after 1890.
+These orders were aimed at suppressing the spot price of rice.
+Figure \ref{ei_fig1} shows changes in the spot price of rice in Tokyo and Osaka from 1881 to 1932.